Alexis Ren Drives Fans Wild In A White Tank Top & Bell-Bottom Jeans

-Model Alexis Ren drove her fans wild in a white tank top and jeans in a series of three Instagram snaps.
+Model Alexis Ren drove her fans wild in a white tank top and jeans for a series of three Instagram snaps.
 The stunning photo sequence presented the social media superstar and model in such an unforgettable way that her 13.9 million followers clicked the post’s “like” button over 328,000 times.

 The stunning 23-year-old looked naturally lovely in the trio of images.

-The first photograph showed the former Dancing with the Stars contestant, who came in third place alongside Alan Bersten for Season 27 of the series, seated on the floor.
+The first photograph showed the former Dancing with the Stars contestant — who came in third place alongside Alan Bersten for Season 27 of the series — seated on the floor.
 She leaned forward with her arms in front of her.
 Her elbows almost touched one another and her arms were placed in between her thighs, while her hands rested on the floor.
 The wide hems of the pant legs skimmed the ground.

 Alexis wore a white tank and bell-bottom jeans as she engaged fans with a smoldering expression.
 Her lips were parted.